percona/percona-xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    Make a backup and place it in :option:`--target-dir`.
 See :doc:`Creating a backup <creating_a_backup>`.

+.. option:: --close-files

+   Do not keep files opened.
+When xtrabackup opens tablespace it normally doesn't close its file handle in order to handle the DDL operations correctly.
+However, if the number of tablespaces is really huge and can not fit into any limit, there is an option to close file handles once they are no longer accessed.
+Xtrabackup can produce inconsistent backups with this option enabled.
+Use at your own risk.

 .. option::  --compact

    Create a compact backup by skipping secondary index pages.